byoda/byoda-python/README.md

         - [GCP](https://cloud.google.com/free/), consider using the e2-micro SKU for the VM.
 2. Install the pod as a docker container in a server in your home.
     - Ports 443 on your server must be available for the pod to use and must be accessible from the Internet
-    - Carefully consider the security implementations on enabling port forwarding on your broadband router and whether this is the right setup for you.
+    - Carefully consider the security implications of enabling port forwarding on your broadband router and whether this is the right setup for you.

 To launch the pod:
 - Log in to your VM or server.